colorjs/color-space/.work/marketing/audience.md

 People reach for color-space at the exact moment they need to **convert one color space into another and discover their current tool doesn't have that space** — or they don't trust the formula they found.
 The relief they feel is *"this one actually has it, and it's verified."*

 The desire is not "I want a color library."
-It is **"convert THIS into THAT, correctly, without re-deriving the math myself."** color-space wins by having the space they need (151 of them) and proving the numbers.
+It is **"convert THIS into THAT, correctly, without re-deriving the math myself."** color-space wins by having the space they need (162 of them) and proving the numbers.

 ---

 ## The market reality: used, but invisible

-color-space already gets **~1.0M weekly npm downloads — peer to culori (1.3M)** — but has only **356 GitHub stars** (culori 1,204; chroma-js 10,572).
-It is used (largely transitively, via colorjs-org packages and 46 dependents) but **under-known, under-starred, under-discussed.** So the job is not "find users from zero" — it's **convert invisible usage into visibility, stars, direct adoption, and word-of-mouth.** Full figures in [market-data.md](market-data.md).
+color-space already gets **~4.0M monthly npm downloads (935k/wk) — culori-tier (culori: 5.7M/mo)** — but has only **357 GitHub stars** (culori 1,211; chroma-js 10,574).
+It is used (largely transitively, via colorjs-org packages and 45 dependents) but **under-known, under-starred, under-discussed.** So the job is not "find users from zero" — it's **convert invisible usage into visibility, stars, direct adoption, and word-of-mouth.** Full figures in [market-data.md](market-data.md).
 This is why [distribution.md](distribution.md) leads with social surfaces and shareable proof rather than cold awareness.

 ---